caffineblud/V_Fit/README.md

 **Deploy to Vercel**

-1. [vercel.com](https://vercel.com) → New Project → import the repo.
+1. [vercel.com](https://vercel.com) → New Project → import the repo
-2. Framework preset: Next.js (auto-detected).
-No env vars needed.
+2. Framework preset: Next.js (auto-detected) — no env vars needed
-3. Deploy, then open the live `https://` URL directly in your headset's browser (e.g. Meta Quest Browser) to enter VR.
+3. Deploy, then open the live `https://` URL directly in your headset's browser to enter VR

+---

-## Adding a new exercise
+## 🧩 Adding a New Exercise

-The entire catalog lives in `data/exercises.ts`.
-Add one object to the array and it automatically appears in its category, gets its own 3D viewer, and becomes selectable for the daily plan — no other file needs to change.
+Everything lives in `data/exercises.ts`.
+Add one object to the array and it automatically appears in its category, gets its own 3D viewer, and becomes selectable for the daily plan.

 ```ts
 {